 United States

-Dr. Ashley McIlvain Moran is a Lecturer in the Department of Government, University of Texas at Austin where she is also Research Director in the Comparative Constitutions Project.
+Dr. Ashley McIlvain Moran is a Research Scientist and Lecturer in the Department of Government, University of Texas at Austin where she is also Research Director in the Comparative Constitutions Project.

 She is also a Member of the Global Military Advisory Council on Climate Change (GMACCC). on behalf of which she is a member of the Coordinating Group of the Project CASA: Climate and Security Action through Civil-Military Cooperation in Climate Related Emergencies.